PostgreSQL Partition Manager Extension (pg_partman)

 • List all child tables of a given partition set managed by pg_partman.
 Each child table returned as a single row.

-• For PG11+, the default partition can be returned in this result set as well if p_include_default is set to true.
+• The default partition can be returned in this result set as well if p_include_default is set to true.
 It is false by default since that is far more common with internal code.

 • p_order - optional parameter to set the order the child tables are returned in.
 Defaults to ASCending.
 Set to ‘DESC’ to return in descending order.
 If the default is included, it is always listed first.